 "SOAP faults" can be either client- or server-side issues; read the message.

-The WU client uses SLS (Service Locator Service) to discover the configurations and endpoints of Microsoft network update sources – WU, MU, Flighting.
+The Windows Update client uses the Service Locator Service to discover the configurations and endpoints of Microsoft network update sources: Windows update, Microsoft Update, or Flighting.

-On sites that only use WSUS or Configuration Manager, the SLS may be blocked at the firewall.
-In this case the SLS request will fail, and can’t scan against Windows Update or Microsoft Update but can still scan against WSUS or Configuration Manager, since it’s locally configured.
+On sites that only use WSUS or Configuration Manager, the Service Locator Service might be blocked at the firewall.
+In this case the request will fail, and though the service can’t scan against Windows Update or Microsoft Update, it can still scan against WSUS or Configuration Manager, since it’s locally configured.

 Once the Windows Update Orchestrator determines which updates apply to your computer, it will begin downloading the updates, if you have selected the option to automatically download updates.
-It does this in the background without interrupting your normal use of the computer.
+It does operation in the background without interrupting your normal use of the device.

-To ensure that your other downloads aren’t affected or slowed down because updates are downloading, Windows Update uses the Delivery Optimization (DO) technology which downloads updates and reduces bandwidth consumption.
+To ensure that your other downloads aren't affected or slowed down because updates are downloading, Windows Update uses Delivery Optimization, which downloads updates and reduces bandwidth consumption.

 When an update is applicable, the "Arbiter" and metadata are downloaded.
 Depending on your Windows Update settings, when downloading is complete, the Arbiter will gather details from the device, and compare that with the downloaded metadata to create an "action list".

-The action list describes all the files needed from WU, and what the install agent (such as CBS or Setup) should do with them.
-The action list is provided to the install agent along with the payload to begin the installation.
+The action list describes all the files needed from Windows Update, and what the installation agent (such as CBS or Setup) should do with them.
+The action list is provided to the installation agent along with the payload to begin the installation.

-When the option to automatically install updates is configured, the Windows Update Orchestrator, in most cases, automatically restarts the PC for you after installing the updates.
-This is necessary because your PC may be insecure, or not fully updated, until a restart is completed.
+When the option to automatically install updates is configured, the Windows Update Orchestrator, in most cases, automatically restarts the device for you after installing the updates.
+It has to restart the device because it might be insecure, or not fully updated, until it restarts.
 You can use Group Policy settings, mobile device management (MDM), or the registry (not recommended) to configure when devices will restart after a Windows 10 update is installed.